melaniebrgr/ask-the-met/README.md

 - Art presenter component ("Art requested")
 - Q&A capture component ("Q&A submitted")
-- Q&A editor component ("Question editted", "Answer editted", "Q&A deleted")
+- Q&A editor component (Q&A editted, "Q&A deleted")
 - Q&A presenter component ("Q&A sorted")

 ![modules](./assets/ask-the-met.png)